Peter Simon Pallas

-Peter Simon Pallas FRS FRSE (22 September 1741 – 8 September 1811) was a Prussian zoologist and botanist who worked in Russia between 1767 and 1810.
+Peter Simon Pallas FRS FRSE (22 September 1741 – 8 September 1811) was a Prussian zoologist, botanist, ethnographer, explorer, geographer, geologist, natural historian, and taxonomist.
+He studied natural sciences at various universities in early modern Germany and worked primarily in the Russian Empire between 1767 and 1810.

 Life and work

-Peter Simon Pallas was born in Berlin, the son of Professor of Surgery Simon Pallas.
+Peter Simon Pallas was born in Berlin, Kingdom of Prussia, the son of Professor of Surgery Simon Pallas.
 He studied with private tutors and took an interest in natural history, later attending the University of Halle and the University of Göttingen.
 In 1760, he moved to the University of Leiden and passed his doctor's degree at the age of 19.

-Pallas travelled throughout the Netherlands and to London, improving his medical and surgical knowledge.
+Pallas travelled throughout the Dutch Republic and to London, improving his medical and surgical knowledge.
 He then settled at The Hague, and his new system of animal classification was praised by Georges Cuvier.
 Pallas wrote Miscellanea Zoologica (1766), which included descriptions of several vertebrates new to science which he had discovered in the Dutch museum collections.
-A planned voyage to southern Africa and the East Indies fell through when his father recalled him to Berlin.
-There, he began work on his Spicilegia Zoologica (1767–80).
+A planned voyage to Southern Africa and the East Indies fell through when his father recalled him to Berlin.
+There, he began work on his Spicilegia Zoologica (1767–1780).

 In 1767, Pallas was invited by Catherine II of Russia to become a professor at the St Petersburg Academy of Sciences and, between 1768 and 1774, he led an expedition to central Russian provinces, Povolzhye, Urals, West Siberia, Altay, and Transbaikal, collecting natural history specimens for the academy.
-He explored the Caspian Sea, the Ural and Altai Mountains and the upper Amur River, reaching as far eastward as Lake Baikal.
-The regular reports which Pallas sent to St Petersburg were collected and published as Reise durch verschiedene Provinzen des Russischen Reichs (Journey through various provinces of the Russian Empire) (3 vols., 1771–1776).
-They covered a wide range of topics, including geology and mineralogy, reports on the native peoples and their religions, and descriptions of new plants and animals.
+He explored the Caspian Sea, the Ural and Altai Mountains, and the upper Amur River, reaching as far eastward as Lake Baikal.
+The regular reports which Pallas sent to St Petersburg were collected and published as Reise durch verschiedene Provinzen des Russischen Reichs ("Journey through various provinces of the Russian Empire", 3 vols., 1771–1776).
+They covered a wide range of topics, including geology and mineralogy, ethnographic reports on the native Eurasian peoples and their indigenous religions, and descriptions of new plants and animals.
 In 1776, Pallas was elected a foreign member of the Royal Swedish Academy of Sciences.